Russian foreign agent law: Ecodefence and Others v. Russia (2022)

 In the case of Ecodefence and Others v.
 Russia, the European Court of Human Rights ruled against Russia's controversial "foreign agents" law, which had imposed severe restrictions on independent civil society groups since 2012.

-The case involved 73 Russian organisations that were labelled as "foreign agents" by the authorities, including environmental groups, human rights defenders, research centres, and charitable foundations.
-The law required these organisations to register as "foreign agents" if they received any foreign funding and engaged in broadly defined "political activity".
+The case involved 73 Russian organizations that were labelled as "foreign agents" by the authorities, including environmental groups, human rights defenders, research centres, and charitable foundations.
+The law required these organizations to register as "foreign agents" if they received any foreign funding and engaged in broadly defined political activity.

-The Court found that the law had been used to target and stigmatise independent groups.
-Activities such as environmental protection, human rights work, and running HIV prevention programmes were classified as "political".
-Organisations were forced to either reject all foreign funding or accept the "foreign agent" label, which came with excessive reporting requirements, frequent inspections, and heavy fines.
+The Court found that the law had been used to target and stigmatize independent groups.
+Activities such as environmental protection, human rights work, and running HIV prevention programmes were classified as political.
+Organizations were forced to either reject all foreign funding or accept the foreign agent label, which came with excessive reporting requirements, frequent inspections, and heavy fines.

 Many groups were unable to pay the fines or continue their work under the restrictive conditions and were consequently forced to shut down.
 The Court ruled that Russia had failed to justify the necessity of such measures and concluded that the law's true purpose appeared to be silencing independent civil society voices rather than increasing transparency, as claimed by the authorities.